INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

 NEW YORK DOLLS AND INFLUENCES

-You played several years with the New York Dolls, but did you see the band in the ’70s?
+You played with the New York Dolls for several years, but did you see the band in the ’70s?

 Steve Conte: No. And I never saw Johnny Thunders, and I never saw The Dolls back in the day.
 I was too young.